nikhil-maryala/bearer-token-extractor/README.md

 - Proper handling of authentication credentials

 The authors are not responsible for misuse, unauthorized access, or security incidents resulting from use of this extension.

+### Trademark and Affiliation Notice

+This extension is **not affiliated with, endorsed by, or associated with**:
+- JWT.io
+- Auth0, Inc.
+- The JSON Web Token (JWT) specification or working groups
+- Any other authentication service or identity provider

+The JWT icon is used solely to represent the token extraction functionality of this development tool.
+JWT® is a registered trademark.
+All trademarks, logos, and brand names are the property of their respective owners.